nevinera/fray/README.md

 * prone: remain prone until you can spend a move action to stand up.
 You count as flanked, and cannot attack.
 Standing up provokes an AoO (while still prone) from anyone threatening you.
 * regen: At the start of your turn, regain 1 hp and then roll.
 Discard this status unless positive
+* wounded: at the start of your turn, roll.
+1 damage unless positive. discard this status if any hp is restored to the target.